B Basic Statistical Concepts

 Binomial probability plot of the number of C-sections in a week (size = 42, prob = 0.09).

 These considerations are important when designing a sampling plan.
-To quickly gather enough data points for a control chart, smaller samples are preferable; however, to maintain symmetry – which is important for the reliability of the P-chart – larger samples are needed.
+To quickly gather enough data points for a control chart, smaller samples are preferable.
+However, to maintain symmetry – which is important for the reliability of the P-, C-, and U-charts – larger samples are needed.

 B.4.3 Gaussian distribution – predicting the probability of continuous outcomes